Healthy Homes Assessment Frasertown

 Home Assessments Frasertown for Rental Properties

-There are a myriad of concerns to look over during a home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are many concerns you should look for when conducting a home inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standard.
 There are a few examples:

 • Does the heat pump have enough capacity?

-The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of an tenancy services ruling can be extremely costly for landlords and property managers.
-For expert guidance, contact us today to schedule your rental property home assessment.
+The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of a tenant solutions ruling can be extremely costly for property managers and landlords.
+For professional advice, call today to schedule your rental properties house assessment.

 home assessments for rental properties